Getting started is pretty easy. The following guidelines may help too:

 - One of the differences between karate-do and karate-jitsu is that we control the technique.
 Sensei Okazaki would say, “hitting is easy.
 Even a baby can hit.
 But to commit 100% percent (mentally, physically, spiritually) to a technique and stop that technique millimeters from its intended target, that is skill.”
 At Shoshin Karate-Do International, hitting for the sake of hitting is not tolerated.
 That kind of contact is the ego manifesting itself.
 However; light contact by mutual consent, for the sake of physical development or correction, is part and parcel of traditional training.

-- Lastly, I’m not looking for or physical perfection.
+- Lastly, I’m not looking for tough guys, or physical perfection.
 What I’m looking for is found in the Japanese proverb…”Fall seven times and stand up eight“.
+Each time you stand up (physically, mentally, spiritually, morally, etc…) my hope is that you will gain some part of the dojo kun listed below.

 - Seek perfection of character